 the 32 least frequent values are combined into an Others category.
 You

-can make sure DSS incudes all the values by increasing the Max.
+can make sure DSS includes all the values by increasing the Max.
 Nb.

 Categories setting to 132: